European badger: Cultural significance

 Badgers play a part in European folklore and are featured in modern literature.
 In Irish mythology, badgers are portrayed as shape-shifters and kinsmen to Tadg, the king of Tara and foster father of Cormac mac Airt.
 In one story, Tadg berates his adopted son for having killed and prepared some badgers for dinner.
 In German folklore, the badger is portrayed as a cautious, peace-loving Philistine, who loves more than anything his home, family and comfort, though he can become aggressive if surprised.
 He is a cousin of Reynard the Fox, whom he uselessly tries to convince to return to the path of righteousness.

-In Kenneth Grahame's The Wind in the Willows, Mr. Badger is depicted as a gruff, solitary figure who "simply hates society", yet is a good friend to Mole and Ratty.
-As a friend of Toad's now-deceased father, he is often firm and serious with Toad, but at the same time generally patient and well-meaning towards him.
-He can be seen as a wise hermit, a good leader and gentleman, embodying common sense.
+In Kenneth Grahame's The Wind in the Willows, Mr. Badger is depicted as a gruff, solitary figure who "simply hates society", yet he is a good friend to Mole and Ratty.
+As a friend of Toad's late father, he is often firm and serious with Toad, yet generally patient and well-meaning towards him.
+He can be seen as a wise hermit and a good leader, embodying common sense and gentlemanly behaviour.
 He is also brave and a skilled fighter, and helps rid Toad Hall of invaders from the wild wood.

 The "Frances" series of children's books by Russell and Lillian Hoban depicts an anthropomorphic badger family.

 In T. H. White's Arthurian series The Once and Future King, the young King Arthur is transformed into a badger by Merlin as part of his education.
-He meets with an older badger who tells him "I can only teach you two things – to dig, and love your home."
+He meets with an elderly badger who tells him "I can only teach you two things – to dig, and love your home."